ros-navigation/navigation2/nav2_map_server/README.md

 OccupancyGrid maps:

 - loadMapYaml(): Load and parse the given YAML file
-- loadMapFromFile(): Load the image from map file and generate an OccupancyGrid
+- LoadMapFromFile(): Load the image from map file and generate an OccupancyGrid
-- loadMapFromYaml(): Load the map YAML, image from map file and generate an OccupancyGrid
+- LoadMapFromYaml(): Load the map YAML, image from map file and generate an OccupancyGrid
-- saveMapToFile(): Write OccupancyGrid map to file
+- SaveMapToFile(): Write OccupancyGrid map to file

 ## Services